NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 # Deploy NetApp Harvest on EKS

-Harvest helm chart for monitoring Amazon FSx for ONTAP with Grafana and Prometheus on EKS.
+Harvest helm chart for monitoring Amazon FSx for ONTAP with Harvest, Grafana and Prometheus on EKS.

 ## Introduction
 This sample shows how to deploy NetApp Harvest on EKS to monitor an Amazon FSx for NetApp ONTAP file system.
 Harvest is a data collector that collects metrics from a NetApp ONTAP storage systems and provides a REST API for accessing the collected data.
 Harvest can be used to monitor the performance of your FSx for ONTAP file system and visualize the metrics on Grafana.
+You can read more about Harvest [here](https://netapp.github.io/harvest/).

 ## What to expect

 Harvest Helm chart installation will result the following:
 * Install NetApp Harvest with latest version on your EKS
-* Collecting metrics about your FSx for ONTAP and adding existing Grafana dashboards for better visualization.
+* Collecting metrics about your FSx for ONTAP.
+* Add Grafana dashboards for better visualization.

 ## Prerequisites
 * `helm` - for resources installation.
-* A NetApp FSx for ONTAP running on the same VPC as you EKS cluster.
+* A NetApp FSx for ONTAP accessible from the same VPC as you EKS cluster.
 * If you want Promtetheus to have presistent storage, you will need a storage class defined.
 I would recommend using NetApp's Astra Trident to offer up some storage from your FSx for ONTAP file system.
 You can install Trident from the AWS Marketplace into your EKS cluster.
 If you need help creating a storage class using Trident, please refer to the